nucifera, the Sacred Lotus

 matter how bad the circumstances may be.

-Another symbolic characteristic of the lotus derives from the observation
+Another symbolic characteristic of the lotus derives from the

-relationship between two lovers or the members within a family.
+unbreakable relationship between two lovers or the members within a family.